-Power outages, such as those relating to large storms, earthquakes, fires and tsunamis, could harm our customers and our business.
+Power outages, including, but not limited to those relating to large storms, earthquakes, fires and tsunamis, could harm our customers and our business.
 We attempt to limit our exposure to system downtime by using backup generators and power supplies; however, we may not be able to limit our exposure entirely even with these protections in place.
-Some of our IBX data centers are located in leased buildings where, depending upon the lease requirements and number of tenants involved, we may not control some or all of the infrastructure including generators and fuel tanks.
+Some of our IBX data centers are located in leased buildings where, depending upon the lease requirements and number of tenants involved, we may or may not control some or all of the infrastructure including generators and fuel tanks.
 As a result, in the event of a power outage, we may be dependent upon the landlord, as well as the utility company, to restore the power.